MicrosoftDocs/architecture-center/docs/guide/multitenant/service/sql-database.md

 ---
 title: Azure SQL Database considerations for multitenancy
 titleSuffix: Azure Architecture Center
-description: This article describes the features of Azure SQL Database that are useful when working with multitenant systems, and links to guidance and examples for how to use Azure SQL in a multitenant solution.
+description: This article describes the features of Azure SQL Database that are useful when you design a multitenant system, and links to guidance and examples for how to use Azure SQL in a multitenant solution.
 author: johndowns
 ms.author: jodowns
 ms.date: 12/19/2023